Beach Fire Permits

 889 NE Ocean Boulevard

-Stuart, Florida, 34996
+Stuart, FL 34996

 The permittee must be on site at all times during scheduled time listed on permit.

 Children under the age of 18 must be chaperoned by an adult 21 years of age or older at all times during the beach fire.
 The permittee will be responsible for all individuals attending the beach fire activity and will be expected to sign a waiver for the attendees of the beach fire.
+The permittee must be on site at all times during scheduled time listed on permit.

-Yes, the permittee must be on site at all times during the scheduled time listed on the Permit.
-The permittee will be responsible for all individuals attending the beach fire activity and will be expected to sign a waiver for the attendees of the beach fire.
+Yes, the permittee must be on site at all times during the scheduled time listed on the permit.
+The permittee will be responsible for all individuals attending the beach fire and will be expected to sign a waiver for the attendees of the beach fire.
+The approved permit must be shown upon request by a fire official, law enforcement officer, or Parks and Recreation staff.

 The Martin County Parks and Recreation Department will only provide the fire container to the permittee.
 Outside containers or apparatuses are not allowed.
-In regards to beach fire materials, it is the responsibility of the permittee to attain and provide them.

 Vegetation or materials located within the beach park are not allowed to be taken, damaged, or used as material in accordance with Chapter 17, General Ordinances, Martin County Code.

-Material should not be stacked any higher than provided apparatus and a minimum of three (3) feet clearance from the outer edge of the provided apparatus at all times is required.
+Material should not be stacked any higher than the provided apparatus and a minimum of three (3) feet clearance from the outer edge of the provided apparatus at all times is required.

 Yes, non-amplified music is allowed as long as it is at low levels and in compliance with the County’s noise ordinance.
 For amplified music, contact the Martin County Parks and Recreation Department at (772) 221-1418; a special event permit may be required.